Matt Bruce, 2007 National Champion

-Bret Brian is Louisiana's most decorated weightlifter.
+Bret Brian is Louisiana’s most decorated weightlifter.
 He was a member of both the 1988 and 1992 U.S. Olympic Teams.
-Brian was also three-time National Champion, American Open Champion, U.S. Olympic Festival Champion, Pan Am Medalist and a World Team member.
-He won the U.S.A.
-Outstanding Lifter Award at the 1990 Goodwill Games and was the USWF Athlete of the Year and Sullivan Award nominee for weightlifting.
-This photo shows his 152.5 kg snatch on the way to winning the 90-kg class at the 1992 U.S. Weightlifting Federation National Championships.
-To see a photo of Bret Brian in action at the Olympics click here.
+Brian was also three-time National Champion, American Open Champion, U. S. Olympic Festival Champion, Pan America Medalist and World Team member.
+He won the USA Outstanding Lifter Award at the 1990Goodwill Games and was the USAW Athlete of the Year and he was nominated for the Sullivan Award.
+This photo shows Brian at the 1992 Olympic Games in Barcelona, Spain with Coach Hatch in the coaching box.

 Tommy Calandro, a member of the 1984 U.S. Olympic Team.
 Calandro was the first native Baton Rougean to be named to an Olympic Team in any sport.
 He was a two-time National Champion, American Open Champion, Pan Am Medalist and World Team member.
 Tommy was U.S. Olympic Festival Champion in 1985 and carried the torch into LSU Tiger Stadium before a crowd of 75,000 for the opening ceremonies of the festival.
 He went on to win Baton Rouge's only gold medal in the games.
 This photo shows Tommy's 150 kg snatch on the way to winning the 90 kg class at the 1987 U. S. W. F. National Championships.